There’s nothing like biting into a crunchy, juicy, tangy/sweet apple.

 Apple Recipes for Any Time of Year

-1. Baked Apple Chips
+3. Baked Apple Chips

 Want a satisfying, crunchy snack that’s good for you?
 Try these apple chips: They’re easy to make and don’t have any added sugar or preservatives.

 Pro tip: Don’t care for apple skins?
 Peel them first!

-2. Homemade Applesauce
+4. Homemade Applesauce

-You can make applesauce with zero preservatives and no refined sugars, right from the comfort of your home kitchen.
+You can make applesauce with zero preservatives and no added sugars, right from the comfort of your home kitchen.
 And don’t worry, no “Top Chef” skills needed: a little prep work, five ingredients and you’re done.

 The best part is that you can mix up the flavor, depending on the type of apple you use: Use Golden Delicious apples for a mellow flavor with a sweet finish; Honeycrisp apples for a subtle, tart flavor; or Gala apples for very sweet applesauce.

-3. Apple Pie Shakeology
+5. Apple Pie Shakeology

 Apple pie is delicious, but if you’re not a baker, this Apple Pie Shakeology is for you: Applesauce, cinnamon, and Vanilla Shakeology are all you need to make a deliciously drinkable apple pie.
-Get the recipe.

-Pro tip: Make a big batch of Homemade Applesauce and you’ll have enough for all the recipes.
+Pro tip: Make a big batch of Homemade Applesauce and you’ll have enough for all apple the recipes.

-4. Baked Apples
+7. Baked Apples

 This easy baked apple recipe is just the thing for a sweet and savory after-dinner treat.
 They’re stuffed with cinnamon and other fall spices, with a bit of brown sugar and butter.

 Pop them in the oven and sit back and relax while they bubble away.
 Now doesn’t that sound a lot easier than pie?
-Get the recipe.

-5. Apple Crisp Recipe
+8. Apple Crisp Recipe

 This savory Apple Crisp Recipe stars baked apples, walnuts, oats, and a touch of maple syrup.
 It’s an easy and delicious way to satisfy your sweet tooth without guilt.

-8. Apple and Butternut Squash Soup
+9. Apple and Butternut Squash Soup

 The combination of roasted squash, apples, ginger, and milk come together so well that you’ll want to slurp up this soup all fall.

 Bonus: This soup doesn’t rely on heaps of fat to add flavor.

 The recipe calls for it to be blended in batches, but if you have an immersion blender, you can place it into the pot and blend directly.
-Get the recipe.

 10. Apple Cinnamon Protein Oatmeal

 This delicious combination of oatmeal, apples, and spices gets a nutrition boost from whey protein powder and flaxseeds.
-Get the recipe.